-Three times each year, in the Fall, Winter and Spring, students in Grades 9 and 10 take the MAP (Measure of Academic Progress) test.
-This is an adaptive standardized comprehensive test that measures a student's abilities and achievements in Language Arts, Mathematics and Science.
-This test is given to students in a growing number of international schools around the world.
-Scores are reported to the parents and will eventually become part of the student's school records.
-This data is used to help our instructors measure attainment of proficiency in our students and craft meaningful lessons aligned with our students academic needs.
+Students in Grades 6 to 10 take the Measure of Academic Progress (MAP) test in the Fall and the Spring.
+This is an adaptive standardized comprehensive test that measures a student's abilities and achievements in Reading, Language Usage, Mathematics and Science.
+Scores are reported to parents and become part of the student's school records.
+This data is used to help our instructors measure attainment of proficiency and craft meaningful lessons aligned with our students' academic needs.

-Students in Grade 10 will also write the CAT-4 diagnostic test during the year.
-The CAT-4 also measures abilities and achievements, however, it also measures students' learning competencies and styles which allows teachers to modify and adapt their instruction to meet the needs of each student.
+Students in Grades 6, 8 and 10 will also write the Cognitive Ability Test (CAT4) in the first few months of the year.
+The CAT4 measures ability, however, it also measures students' learning competencies and styles which allows teachers to modify and adapt their instruction to further meet the needs of each student.

-Data from MAP and CAT-4 tests are used in decision making for placement in honors and IB courses.
+Data from MAP and CAT4 tests are used in decision making for placement in honors and IB courses.

-The PSAT will be given each October to students in Grade 10.
-The PSAT is a standardized test from the College Board that is used as a predictor for how students will fare on the SAT exams used for college entrance as well as eligibility for some US scholarships.
+The Practice Standardized Achievement Test (PSAT) will be given each October to students in Grade 10.
+The PSAT is a standardized test from the College Board (USA) that is used as a predictor for how students will fare on the Standardized Achievement Test (SAT) used for some US college entrance as well as eligibility for some US scholarships.